jjpsos/klirr-jing/crates/cli/README.md

 ## Pre-built binaries<a href="#prebuilt-binaries" id="prebuilt-binaries"/>[ ^](#thetoc)

+All prebuilt binaries are cryptographically signed and include build attestations for security verification.
+See [SECURITY.md](SECURITY.md) for details on verifying downloads.

 ### brew<a href="#brew" id="brew"/>[ ^](#thetoc)

 ```bash
 brew install Sajjon/klirr/klirr
 ```

+### Direct Download<a href="#direct-download" id="direct-download"/>[ ^](#thetoc)

+You can download signed binaries directly from [GitHub Releases](https://github.com/Sajjon/klirr/releases).
+All releases are marked as "Verified" by GitHub and include build attestations.

 ## Build<a href="#manual-install" id="manual-install"/>[ ^](#thetoc)